 How Asset Chunks are saved is controlled by Asset Managers.
 You can support the saving of custom asset types or introduce alternative saving techniques by creating custom Asset Managers.

 Sometimes you may have Asset Chunks that contain child objects (a forest chunk containing many trees, for instance), and you may wish to reposition those child objects within the scene.
-Or you may have game objects that you wish to remove completely, or you may have new objects that you have added but have not been associated with Streamable Cells.
+Or you may have game objects that you wish to remove completely, or new objects that you have added but not assigned to Streamable Cells.
 Under all these circumstances, game objects may need to be parented or un-parented from Cells' Root Asset Chunks.

 --Special Note--